tracking-exposed/youtube.tracking.exposed/content/initial-analysis.md

 #### Along with the metadata extracted from the page, there is some technical metadata generated by the recording system:

 * The geographic location attributed to the IP address
 * A pseudorandom identifier which links the contribution to the web-extension (and this is usually linkable to the individual).
 This is PII, and the use of this metadata might result in sensitive data, if not properly redacted/aggregated.
-This data is also necessary to identify the legitimate owner of the data and let them exert their rights and authorise complete access.
+This data is also necessary to identify the legitimate owner of the data and let them exert their rights and authorize complete access.
 * A timestamp of when the data was saved.
 * Optional metadata as decided by the adopter (for self-tagging the contributions, for example).